elkebir-group/MACH2/README.md

                 $ pip install mach2

-If you want to install `MACH2-viz` along with `MACH2`, you can run the following command:
+If you want to install `MACH2-viz` along with `MACH2`, you can run the following command instead:

                 $ pip install 'mach2[viz]'